 Footnotes

-2. It is printed readably because enable-print-decoded has been set to true; a little further along in the tutorial, we will show you what happens if enable-print-decoded is nil
+It is printed readably because enable-print-decoded has been set to true; a little further along in the tutorial, we will show you what happens if

-3. I.e., that the string it represents is already interned in the triple-store's string dictionary.
+is nil ↩ - I.e., that the string it represents is already interned in the triple-store's string dictionary. ↩

-5. Remember that select is a macro and that using it in the REPL will produce interpreted code.
+is a macro and that using it in the REPL will produce interpreted code.
 This means that selects run in the REPL will be significantly slower than those that you write inside compiled functions.
 Both the HTTP and the Java interfaces to AllegroGraph ensure that any select calls get compiled before they run.
-Whether compiled queries execute significantly faster depends on whether the generated code performs a lot of backtracking or other repeated computation.
+Whether compiled queries execute significantly faster depends on whether the generated code performs a lot of backtracking or other repeated computation. ↩